Frances Parkinson Keyes: Louisiana and Mississippi Valley novels

 The murder mystery Dinner at Antoine's, set in the immediate aftermath of World War II, became Keyes' biggest seller (and was also her only mystery, apart from the England-set The Royal Box, which has a few of the same characters).
-The plot is an interesting twist on the "Least Likely Person" concept of the murder mystery and is notable for "playing fair" with the reader: all the clues you need to solve the mystery are embedded in the novel.
+The plot is an interesting twist on the "Least Likely Person" concept of the murder mystery and is notable for "playing fair" with the reader; all the clues needed to solve the mystery are embedded in the novel.
 A subplot involving diplomatic and political manipulation made use of Keyes' experiences in Washington, D.C., as a Senator's wife.

 Madame Castel's Lodger is a fictionalized biography of General P. G. T. Beauregard.
 Keyes' other Civil War novel is The Chess Players a highly fictionalized biography of Paul Morphy, the world chess champion who was born in New Orleans.

 Keyes' Louisiana novels are loosely tied together by bits of common background that pop up in various books.
 Antoine's Restaurant appears at least briefly in all but Blue Camellia.
 General Beauregard also appears in each of the books set before 1900, and is mentioned in some way in all but one of the others (again, the exception is Blue Camellia).
 Paul Morphy is the lead character in The Chess Players and is discussed in several other books.
 A slightly ribald anecdote about a panicked Creole bride on her wedding night is told in The River Road and is mentioned in Once on Esplanade, Madame Castel's Lodger, The Chess Players and others.
 The Villere family are at center stage in Once on Esplanade and reappear (especially Madame Claiborne née Villere, Keyes' friend) in most of the other Louisiana books.
 The reader has the sense of a single, unified narrative world underlying the entire Louisiana set of novels.

 Her Louisiana novels contained lengthy forewords or postscripts detailing her background research (including bibliographies) and listing the many people who provided her with information and/or inspiration.